-- 4. IDENTIFY HOW TO ACCESS A COPY OF THE CORE CURRICULUM, A DESCRIPTION OF ITS IMPLEMENTATION, AND AN EXPLANATION OF THE VARIANCES FROM THE STATE'S MODEL - Warren Consolidated Schools follows all State of Michigan curriculum guidelines.
+IDENTIFY HOW TO ACCESS A COPY OF THE CORE CURRICULUM, A DESCRIPTION OF ITS IMPLEMENTATION, AND AN EXPLANATION OF THE VARIANCES FROM THE STATE'S MODEL

+Warren Consolidated Schools follows all State of Michigan curriculum guidelines.
 The Board of Education has adopted a core curriculum based on Michigan Curriculum Framework, Grade-Level Content Expectations/Michigan State Standards, and Michigan Merit Curriculum approved by the State Board of Education.
-A copy of the core curriculum may be accessed at www.wcskids.net, under Parent Resources on our school page. - 5.
-THE AGGREGATE STUDENT ACHIEVEMENT RESULTS FOR ANY LOCAL COMPETENCY TESTS OR NATIONALLY NORMED ACHIEVEMENT TESTS In the fall of 2018, Warren Consolidated Schools administrated Northwest Evaluation Association's measure of Academic Progress (MAP Growth assessment.
-This test was given again the spring of 2019.
-ELA and Math assessment results are listed below.
+A copy of the core curriculum may be accessed at www.wcskids.net, under Parent Resources on our school page.

+THE AGGREGATE STUDENT ACHIEVEMENT RESULTS FOR ANY LOCAL COMPETENCY TESTS OR NATIONALLY NORMED ACHIEVEMENT TESTS

+In the fall of 2018 and 2019, Warren Consolidated Schools administered the Northwest Evaluation Association Measure of Academic Progress (MAP Growth).
+This test was given again in the spring of 2019, however, it was not administered in the spring of 2020 due to COVID-19.
+Reading and Mathematics results are listed below.